Skip to main content

 Eligibility – applicants based at a university offering accredited RTPI courses, who are within 5 years of receiving their PhD or equivalent professional training

-Closing date for proposals – Sunday 13th October at 23:59
+Closing date for proposals – Sunday 13th October 2024

 Up to 4 grants of up to £10,000 each will be made, tenable for up to 12 months.
 Research grants are funded by contributions from the English regions of the RTPI.
 We encourage proposals which include a case study or focus located geographically within at least one of the following English regions: North West, North East, West Midlands, South West, South East.

 Benefits include the chance to disseminate your work through RTPI channels.
-The call for applicants will go live on Tuesday 27th August 2024, and will also be announced on Monday 2nd September 2024 at the UK-Ireland Planning Research Conference at the University of Reading.
-The closing date for proposals will Sunday 13th October 2024.
+The call for applicants went live on Tuesday 27 August 2024, and was announced on Monday 2 September at the UK-Ireland Planning Research Conference at the University of Reading.
+The closing date for proposals was Sunday 13 October 2024.

 Proposals for either collaborative or individual projects are equally welcome but the principal investigator (PI) must be based in/employed by an RTPI accredited planning school or must be a member of the RTPI (excluding affiliate membership).